 - Releasing all beings from the suffering of life and death.

 - Imparting of meditative ways of living.

-- Building a place of emptiness and contemplation.
+- Building places of emptiness and contemplation, namely Zen Temples.

 The association does neither pursue comercial purposes nor profits.
 The deputies act in an honorary capacity.